AnkitAggrwal/Shodh-ai-Task/Final_report.md

 ### 2.3.
 Analysis of Metrics
 * *Why AUC/F1?* These metrics are ideal for a predictive classifier task.
 * *AUC* measures the model's ability to distinguish between a "good" loan and a "bad" loan across all possible thresholds.
-An AUC of [Your AUC] indicates [a good/fair/poor] ability to separate classes.
+An AUC of 0.7086 indicates a good ability to separate classes.
 * *F1-Score* measures the balance between Precision and Recall, which is crucial for an imbalanced dataset.
 It tells us how effective the model is at identifying the minority class (defaulters) without incorrectly flagging too many good loans.

 These metrics tell us *"How well does the model *identify risk?"** They do not tell us what to do with that risk information to make money.